 The After-Build Report:

-This old Tamiya kit can still be used to produce a nice looking kit however obviously, it is not up to their current standard.
-Hasegawa also produces this Rufe kit which is more refined, particularly in the cockpit.
-If you have one or find a well priced one then you know you can still get the job done with this vintage kit.
-I would still recommend this kit for any skill modeler who wants a simple base build (possibly for adding detail to) but you may also want to look at Hasegawa's offering.
+This old 1/48th Tamiya A6M2-N Rufe kit can still be used to produce a nice looking build.
+Obviously, it is not up to their current standard, however it is quite decent for a decades old model.
+Hasegawa also produces a Rufe kit which is more refined, particularly in the cockpit.
+If you have already this Tamiya or find a well priced one then you know you can still get the job done with this typically inexpensive vintage kit.

 Feel free to comment or ask any questions - Keep on building, gain experience, challenge yourself if you like, but try not to stress yourself out over the build - it is suppose to be an enjoyable hobby after all - Cheers